 Equipment needed: Gym “lifting” bench, sturdy chair or couch edge

 How to: Sit on the edge of a bench or sturdy surface with your feet placed on the floor in front of you.
-Grip the sides of the bench/chair and lean slightly back, balancing a bit (check out these ultimate guide to grip strength).
-Tightening your core for balance, lift your feet off the floor and bring your knees and upper body in towards each other simultaneously.
+Grip the sides of the bench/chair and lean slightly back, balancing a bit (check out these ultimate guides to grip strength).
+Tightening your core for balance, lift your feet off the floor, and bring your knees and upper body in towards each other simultaneously.
 Take your time and breathe.
 Complete 10 reps for a total of four sets.

 Fitness Ball “Roll-ups” (BONUS: upper body workout!)

 This is one of my favorite moves in that it challenges the core and BONUS you get upper body strength from the stabilizing push-up position (isometrics)!

 Tip: The size of the ball depends on the user’s personal height.
 The taller you are or the longer your arms, the larger the ball can be in circumference.
 Ideally, you want your body to be a straight horizontal line when in position.

 How to: Hold in a high plank position.
 Facing downwards, put one lower leg and top of the foot on the ball and repeat with the other.
 Hold that position until you feel stable.
 Tighten your core making sure you don’t allow your midsection to “sink” down toward the floor.
 Draw your knees in, rolling the ball slowly toward your chest.
 Hold for one beat then slowly extend your legs back to start.
 Repeat using slow, controlled movements.